 I spent most of the time reading my guidebook and also checking out Qantas' fleet and route network in the on-board magazine

 We landed at 23.50 for a scheduled arrival time of 23.40 - we made up most of the delay due to the late departure.

 Melbourne Airport was almost completely deserted when we arrived and we got our luggage quite quickly.

 Perth - PER

 Melbourne - MEL

 Qantas' lounge is a great place to spend time before the flight: it's large, has nice views and has a good choice of food and drink.

 It sounds great to have full service in domestic economy with airport check-in, boarding by bridge, nice seats, reasonable legroom, built-in screens and a hot meal with three choices.
-But not everything was perfect: the screen was slow to respond, the sound didn't work at my seat, there are no printed menus and the food was certainly not as good as it first looked.
-The overall impression is however positive especially that the crew was friendly.
+But not everything was perfect: the screen was slow to respond, the sound didn't work at my seat, there were no printed menus and the food was certainly not as good as it first looked.
+The crew was friendly.

 3 LIKESLIKE TO THANK THE AUTHORTHANKS !
 FLIGHT-REPORT LIKED

 Flight-Report is a free website hosting more than 500 000 pictures and 17 000 reviews, without ads, this website can't exist.
 We understand that ads can be annoying, this is why we only display a maximum of 2 non-invasive ads per page.